ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 --- abstract

 This document defines an application profile for enabling secure group communication for a constrained Publish-Subscribe (pub/sub) scenario, where Publishers and Subscribers communicate through a broker, using the ACE framework.
-This profile relies on transport layer or application layer security profiles of ACE to achieve communication security, server authentication and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
-The document describes how to request and provision keying material for group communication, and protect the content of the pub/sub client message exchange, focusing mainly on the pub/sub scenarios using the Constrained Application Protocol (CoAP) {{I-D.ietf-core-coap-pubsub}}.
+This profile relies on protocol-specific transport profiles of ACE to achieve communication security, server authentication and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
+This document describes how to request and provision keying material for group communication, and protect the content of the pub/sub client message exchange, focusing mainly on the pub/sub scenarios using the Constrained Application Protocol (CoAP) \[draft-ietf-core-coap-pubsub\].

+Note to RFC Editor: Please replace "[draft-ietf-core-coap-pubsub\]" with the RFC number of that document and delete this paragraph.
 --- middle

 # Introduction